-Being a work-at-home mom involves devoting your heart, soul, energy and passion into a path marked by uncertainty.
-Small successes fuel the fire, but what if it feels like you've had more losses than wins?
+Being a work at home mom involves devoting your heart, soul, energy and passion into a path marked by uncertainty.
+Small successes fuel the fire, but what if it feels like you’ve had more losses than wins?
+In this issue of Working Mom 3.0, writer and work at home mom Stephanie Taylor Christensen explores how to transform down times into valuable lessons.

 Seize your sour times